Abdelrahmen-Elashry/Abdelrahmen-Elashry/README.md

   I’m a Junior Data Analyst passionate about **Data Science, Machine Learning, and Artificial Intelligence**, with the ambition to grow into a **Data Scientist**.
   With a strong enthusiasm for **Mathematics, Statistics, and Computer Science**, I enjoy unlocking the power of data to deliver meaningful insights.

-  Beyond data, I’m also passionate about **Graphic Design, Web Development, and Competitive Programming**, continuously learning and sharing knowledge to inspire others and create impact.

   - 🔭 **Currently working on:** Dashboards & ML-driven insights
   - 🌱 **Currently learning:** Deep Learning & Cloud for Data Science